 Analytics has been applied in many businesses, functions and circumstances.
 Any event that generates data can be used for analysis to aid better decision making.
 Sports & Games is one such domain, it generates precise data, it generates high volumes of data, it has multiple parties involved and it has a lot of money riding on.
 However, with so many opportunities presenting in different sports, the journey of analytics is not pacy or smooth.

 A forecast on the sports analytics market, 3 years from now estimates to around $4 bn which augurs well for all the companies specialising in the data capture, storage and streaming.
-And post these steps, for the companies performing analytics to assist the teams, players and management.
+And post these steps, for the companies performing data analytics services to assist the teams, players and management.

 Why Sports analytics has improved the playing quality?

 The immediate audience for Sports analysis is either the sports teams involved in the games or for the sports betting firms.
 Although these are the major parties involved, there are others who consume analytics such as viewers, broadcasters, columnists, consultants.

 Sports analytics uses in-matches data such as player statistics, in-game statistics; causes & effects of events; environmental conditions such as weather, home/away, playing surface; team’s win/ loss; etc. With this data, there are enough opportunities to derive insights on, but not limited to

 - BI (Game Intelligence?
 Team Intelligence?) to track how teams have performed

 - Tracking reports on player performance, strengths and weaknesses

 - Predictive models to forecast how teams/ players will perform.

 The ultimate objective of winning the game has improved the playing levels.
 The value of a win trickles down to the fans filling the stadium seats, players bagging the television contracts, broadcasters increasing the viewership, clubs boosting the merchandise sales, associations planning vehicles parking and pricing tickets, teams improving fan retention, and more importantly the emotion of pride.